markovolimango/LOGO-LSP/README.md

 # LOGO-LSP

-LSP language server for Logo
+Languange server for the Logo programming language

 ## Features